MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsVoiceApplicationsPolicy.md

 # Grant-CsTeamsVoiceApplicationsPolicy

 ## SYNOPSIS
-Assigns a per-user teams voice applications policy to one or more users.
-TeamsVoiceApplications policy governs what permissions the supervisors/users have over Auto Attendants and Call Queues.
+Assigns a per-user Teams voice applications policy to one or more users.
+TeamsVoiceApplications policy governs what permissions the supervisors/users have over auto attendants and call queues.

 ## SYNTAX